 You will receive notification in the mail before your registration renewal date reminding you to have the testing completed.
 Of course, you don't have to wait until then to do so.

 You may take your vehicle to any testing location, even if it's not located in your county.
 The testing does need to take place at an Ohio location, however; out-of-state smog tests don't count.

 If your vehicle fails the test, you may receive a diagnostic form detailing the problem areas.
 You can address these at the repair center of your choice.

 However, the Ohio Environmental Protection Agency does license certain repair shops that have certified emission diagnosis and repair facilities and technicians who have had proper training.
-If you fail the test, a list of these facilities will be given to you.
+If you fail the test, a list of these approved and certified facilities will be given to you.

 Make sure that your tires are properly inflated and aligned before testing, or it will be difficult to test your vehicle on the rollers.